maxijonson/code-lock/README.md

 ## Pre-requisites

-Code Lock was developped on `Spigot 1.16.5` API, so versions below or above 1.16 could potentially not be compatible.
+Code Lock was developed on `Spigot 1.16.5` API, so versions below or above 1.16 could potentially not be compatible.

 ## Features